Physiotherapy for Hypermobility and Ehlers-Danlos Syndrome - Wollongong

 Hypermobility Spectrum Disorder and Ehlers-Danlos Syndrome are connective tissue disorders that can lead to joint instability, chronic pain, and other complications.
 At RX Physiotherapy in Wollongong, we offer personalised rehabilitation programmes designed to manage these conditions, helping you achieve better joint stability and reduce pain.
 Our goal is to support you in regaining mobility and improving your quality of life.

-We specialise in personalised care for Hypermobility Spectrum Disorder (HSD) and Ehlers-Danlos Syndrome (EDS).
-Our experienced team in Wollongong creates tailored treatment plans to address your unique needs, focusing on improving strength, stability, and overall function.
+We have both lived experience and extensive knowledge in personalised care for Hypermobility Spectrum Disorder (HSD) and Ehlers-Danlos Syndrome (EDS).
+Our experienced team in Shellharbour creates tailored treatment plans to address your unique needs, focusing on improving strength, stability, and overall function.

 Our physiotherapists stay up-to-date with the latest research, ensuring you receive the most effective care.
 As a trusted local clinic, we’re dedicated to helping you manage symptoms and enhance your quality of life through proven physiotherapy techniques.